somayehch/Somayeh-Choboderazi-CleanMessyRoom-Final/models/README.md

 The trained model used in this project is a fine-tuned ResNet50.

-After training, the model was saved using the following command:
+After training, the model was saved using this command:

     torch.save(model.state_dict(), "model_final.pth")

-If the model file (model_final.pth) is not included in this folder because it was too large to upload, you can recreate it by running:
+If the model file (model_final.pth) is missing because it was too large to upload to GitHub, you can recreate it by running:

 1. notebooks/01_dataset_preparation.ipynb
 2. notebooks/02_training.ipynb

-Running these notebooks will generate a new model_final.pth.
+These notebooks will generate a new model_final.pth file.

 ---

 ## How to Load the Model

-Use the following code to load the model for testing or the demo interface:
+Use this code to load the trained model:

     import torch
     import torchvision.models as models